Skip to Main Content

 • restricted (unavailable for full text view).

-Yes.
-You may submit the accepted manuscript for deposit in the repository if the publisher allows it.
+Yes, you may submit the accepted manuscript for deposit in the repository if the publisher allows it.

 Send us a PDF copy of your final manuscript version as you submitted it- you should include revisions made through the peer/editorial review process (if applicable) but should not include publisher branding or final editing.

-Yes.
-You may submit a pre-print (submited) version of a publication for deposit in the repository if the publisher allows it.
+Yes, you may submit a pre-print (submited) version of a publication for deposit in the repository if the publisher allows it.

 Send us a PDF copy of your submitted draft - you should NOT include revisions made through the peer & editorial review process, nor include publisher branding or final editing.

-Yes.
-You may submit your manuscript for deposit in the repository, even if it's under an embargo (a period of time post-publication that you must wait before the publisher allows it to be publicly shared in our repository).
+Yes, you may submit your manuscript for deposit in the repository, even if it's under an embargo (a period of time post-publication that you must wait before the publisher allows it to be publicly shared in our repository).

 You must note the embargo when you submit your manuscript.

-The NU Institutional Repository includes content from a growing number of faculty and student research conferences and symposia.
+Yes, the NU Institutional Repository includes content from a growing number of faculty and student research conferences and symposia.
 If you would like to include your poster or presentation, please use this form.

 What formats can you accept in the NU Institutional Repository?